Mooose17/RandoCat/README.md

 - Letter 2: S
 - Letter 3: S

-You will recieve a message stating `'Oh No...
+You will receive a message stating `'Oh No...
 This cat doesn't exist yet!'.`

 ## What is this?